dsoprea/StripPreambleCs/README.md

 Three are three ways to acquire/build StripPreamble:

-1. Install the library via [NuGet](https://www.nuget.org/packages/StripPreamble) and implement it from your own application/tool.
+1. Clone the [whole project](https://github.com/dsoprea/StripPreambleCs) (which includes both the assembly and the command-line tool) and open and build the solution from the root of the project.
-2. Clone the [whole project](https://github.com/dsoprea/StripPreambleCs) (which includes both the assembly and the command-line tool) and open and build the solution from the root of the project.
+2. Install the library via [NuGet](https://www.nuget.org/packages/StripPreamble) and implement it from your own application/tool.
 3. Clone the [whole project](https://github.com/dsoprea/StripPreambleCs) (or download a zip-archive), open the console solution via the solution in the console-project's directory, and allow it to download the assembly via NuGet.
 4. Build the assembly directly using the solution in the assembly directory.

-(2) is suggested if you just want to use it as a simple console tool.
+(1) is the simplest.

 ## Usage